paulameena/fa18-BioE131-final/README.md

  ```
  /usr/bin/spades.py -1 /data/metagenomes/160523Alm_D16-4703_1_sequence.fastq.gz -2 /data/metagenomes/160523Alm_D16-4703_2_sequence.fastq.gz --meta -o ~/GIT/Computational-Biology/Final -t 1
  ```
+The server ran out of memory before spades finished its execution.
+We are currently testing the code with additional memory.
+Once this is completed, alignment statistics will be extracted.

 <br>
 In order to quantify the abundance of different microbes, the two metagenome files were uploaded one codex.
 The results are as follows.